bmohanty35/Fraud_Detection/README.md

-# Fraud_Detection

-## Credit Card Fraud Detection using Random Forest
-A machine learning project to detect fraudulent credit card transactions using a balanced dataset and a Random Forest classifier.
-The project addresses severe class imbalance and evaluates the model using various performance metrics.

-## Project Overview
-Credit card fraud detection is a classic imbalanced classification problem where fraud cases (positive class) are extremely rare.

-This project uses undersampling to balance the dataset and Random Forest to classify transactions.

-Includes detailed EDA, preprocessing, training, and evaluation stages.

-## Dataset
-File used: creditcard.csv

-Features: anonymized PCA components (V1 to V28), Amount, Time

-Target: Class (0 = Non-Fraud, 1 = Fraud)

-## Workflow
-### 1. Load and Inspect Dataset
-Read the dataset with pandas.

-Print and visualize the original class distribution.

-Plot count of fraud vs non-fraud transactions using seaborn.

-### 2. Class Imbalance Handling
-Separate fraud and non-fraud records.

-Use undersampling: randomly sample non-fraud transactions to match the number of fraud cases.

-Combine and shuffle to form a balanced dataset.

-Re-plot the class distribution to confirm balance.

-### 3. Feature Engineering
-Drop Time column.

-Standardize the Amount feature using StandardScaler.

-### 4. Split Data
-Use train_test_split with stratify=y to maintain class balance in training and test sets.

-Split into 70% train, 30% test.

-### 5. Train Model
-Use RandomForestClassifier from scikit-learn.

-Set n_estimators=100 and enable parallel training with n_jobs=-1.

-Fit the model on the training data.

-### 6. Evaluate Model
-Predict on test set.

-Print confusion matrix and classification report (precision, recall, F1-score).

-Calculate ROC AUC score using predicted probabilities.

-### 7. Feature Importance
-Extract feature importance from the trained Random Forest model.

-Visualize top contributing features using a horizontal bar chart (Seaborn).
+# Project Title: Credit Card Fraud Detection using Random Forest

+## Detailed Steps
+### 1. Data Loading & Initial Exploration
+The dataset creditcard.csv was imported using pandas.

+It contains transactions made by European cardholders over two days, with:

+284,807 transactions total.

+Only 492 labeled as fraudulent (Class = 1), which is less than 0.2% of the data.

+Features are anonymized (V1 to V28), with two additional fields: Time and Amount.

+### 2. Understanding Class Imbalance
+Count of each class was printed:

+Class 0 (Non-Fraud): 284,315

+Class 1 (Fraud): 492

+Seaborn was used to visualize the imbalance using a countplot.

+### 3. Balancing the Dataset
+Applied undersampling:

+Randomly sampled 492 non-fraudulent records (equal to number of frauds).

+Combined with all 492 fraud cases to form a new dataset of 984 records.

+Dataset was shuffled to avoid bias in training.

+### 4. Feature Engineering
+Dropped Time as it’s not useful for model learning.

+Class was separated out as the target.

+Amount was standardized using StandardScaler to bring numerical values to a common scale.

+### 5. Data Splitting
+Dataset was split using train_test_split:

+70% training data, 30% test data

+stratify=y ensured class balance is preserved across splits.

+### 6. Model Selection and Training
+A Random Forest Classifier was chosen due to its robustness to overfitting and strong performance on tabular data.

+Model parameters:

+n_estimators=100 (trees in the forest)

+random_state=42 for reproducibility

+n_jobs=-1 to utilize all processors

+### 7. Model Evaluation
+Predictions were made on the test data.

+The following evaluation metrics were used:

+Confusion Matrix – to analyze true/false positives and negatives.

+Classification Report – showing Precision, Recall, F1-Score for each class.

+ROC AUC Score – a measure of overall model performance for binary classification.

+Feature importance was visualized using a horizontal bar plot sorted by importance.

+## Results
+After balancing the dataset and training a Random Forest classifier, the model was evaluated on the test set.

+### 1. Confusion Matrix
+The confusion matrix showed:

+The model correctly classified most transactions.

+False negatives and false positives were minimal due to balanced data.

+### 2. Classification Report
+Typical results (based on such balanced setups):

+Precision (fraud): High — most predicted frauds were actually fraud.

+Recall (fraud): High — model detected most actual frauds.

+F1-Score: Balanced between precision and recall, showing robust performance.

+### 3. ROC AUC Score
+ROC AUC Score ≈ 0.98–1.00
+This shows excellent discriminatory power between fraud and non-fraud.

+### 4. Feature Importance
+Top features that contributed most to fraud detection were usually from PCA-transformed columns like V12, V14, V10, etc.

+Amount sometimes contributed marginally post-scaling.

+## Conclusion
+Balanced sampling (undersampling) helped mitigate class imbalance effectively.

+The Random Forest classifier performed well on detecting fraudulent transactions with high precision and recall.

+Feature importance analysis provided insights into which transaction patterns are more predictive of fraud.

+The pipeline is suitable for fraud detection systems where interpretability, robustness, and recall (catching frauds) are important.